JBartholomewMN/Image-Classification-Sandbox/README.md

 ## Citation

-If you use ICS in your work or use any models published in MMF, please cite:
+If you use ICS in your work, please cite:

 ```bibtex
 @misc{Bartholomew2021ICS,